vffuentebella/vffuentebella/README.md

 - 👋 Hi, I’m @vffuentebella
-- 👀 I’m interested in a Job
+- 👀 I’m interested in a Project/Jobs
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on Business Analytics
-- 📫 How to reach me: vffuentebella@gmail.com
+- 📫 How to reach me: Email - vffuentebella@gmail.com Whatsapp - +639603770565

 <!---
 vffuentebella/vffuentebella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.